-- (1) All stock options granted in 1996 are exercisable starting one year after the date of grant, with 25% of the shares covered thereby becoming exercisable at that time and with an additional 1/48 of the total number of option shares becoming exercisable at the end of each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
-The number of options granted is reported prior to the two-for-one stock split contemplated by Proposal Two of this Proxy Statement. - (2) Based on an aggregate of 722,373 options granted in 1996, including options granted to the individuals named in the Summary Compensation Table above. - (3) Options are granted at an exercise price equal to the closing sales price on the date of grant. - (4) In accordance with the rules of the SEC, shown are the gains or "option spreads" that would exist for the respective options granted.
+- (1) In accordance with the rules of the SEC, shown are the gains or "option spreads" that would exist for the respective options granted.
 These gains are based on the assumed rates of annual compound stock price appreciation of 5% and 10% from the date the option was granted over the full option term.
-These assumed annual compound rates of stock price appreciation are mandated by the rules of the SEC and do not represent the Company's estimate or projection of future Common Stock prices.
+These assumed annual compound rates of stock price appreciation are mandated by the rules of the SEC and do not represent the Company's estimate or projection of future Common Stock prices. - (2) All stock options granted in 1996 are exercisable starting one year after the date of grant, with 25% of the shares covered thereby becoming exercisable at that time and with an additional 1/48 of the total number of option shares becoming exercisable at the end of each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
+The number of options granted is reported prior to the two-for-one stock split contemplated by Proposal Two of this Proxy Statement. - (3) Based on an aggregate of 722,373 options granted in 1996, including options granted to the individuals named in the Summary Compensation Table above. - (4) Options are granted at an exercise price equal to the closing market per share price on the date of grant.